tcg-thailand/bot-product-mapping/README.md

 # Battle of Talingchan Product Mapping

-Human-readable product mapping for the Battle of Talingchan market price API.
+Product mapping for the Battle of Talingchan price API by TCG Thailand.

 ## Files